kinode-dao/kinode-book/src/my_first_app/chapter_2.md

 Note that `send()` returns a Result.
 If you know that a `target` and `body` was set, you can safely unwrap this: send will only fail if one of those two fields are missing.

-You can modify your request to expect a response, and your message-handling to send one back, as well as parse the received request into a string.
+You can modify your `Request` to expect a `Response`, and your message-handling to send one back, as well as parse the received `Request` into a string.

 ```rust
 {{#include ../../code/mfa-message-demo/mfa-message-demo/src/lib.rs:12:16}}
 ```

 The `expects_response` method takes a timeout in seconds.
-If the timeout is reached, the request will be returned to the process that sent it as an error.
+If the timeout is reached, the `Request` will be returned to the process that sent it as an error.
 If you add that to the code above, you'll see the error after 5 seconds in your node's terminal.

 ## Responding to a Message

-Now, consider how to handle the request.
+Now, consider how to handle the `Request`.
 The `await_message()` function returns a `Result` that looks like this:
 ```rust
 Result<Message, SendError>
 ```

-The `SendError` is returned when a request times out or, if the request passes over the network, in case of a networking issue.
+The `SendError` is returned when a `Request` times out or, if the `Request` passes over the network, in case of a networking issue.
 Use a `match` statement to check whether the incoming value is a message or an error, then branch on whether the message is a `Request` or a `Response`.
 To send a `Response` back, import the `Response` type from `process_lib` and send one from the `Request` branch.